 Two types of dentures can be used: conventional and immediate.
 As the name suggests, immediate dentures are made ahead of time and are ready to wear immediately after the teeth have been removed.
 These are usually temporary, however, as the fit will not be exactly right.

 On the other hand, conventional dentures in St. Cloud, whether complete or partial, are made using detailed measurements and impressions taken of the patient’s mouth.
-It will take a few appointments to our office at Smile City Dental to ensure that you have a comfortable and secure fit with the dentures.
-We will make adjustments to your dentures or partials as needed to give you a smile that looks and feels natural.
+It will take a few appointments with our professional dentist at Smile City Dental to ensure that you have a comfortable and secure fit with the dentures.
+Our dentist St. Cloud, MN will make adjustments to your dentures or partials as needed to give you a smile that looks and feels natural.

 Though dentures are only a prosthetic, they still require maintenance to allow you to use them for as long as possible.
 They should be taken out at night not just to give your gums a break, but also to be cleaned.
 They should be kept in a container of liquid or denture solution.
 If left to dry, they could warp, and the fit will be affected.